Paul Signac

 Paul Signac (1863-1935)

 The Post-Impressionist painter, Paul Signac took over the leadership of the Neo-Impressionism art movement after the death of Georges Seurat (1859-1891).
 Signac focused primarily on landscape painting and seascapes in vivid bright colours.
-He was introduced to colourist theories such as Divisionism and Pointillism through Seurat, but went on to develop the style further.
-A leading theorist on the subject of colour in painting, his experiments with differing ways of applying paint influenced a number of schools of art, notably Fauvism, and Les Nabis, and specifically Henri Matisse and Andre Derain.
+He was introduced to the colourist theories of Divisionism and Pointillism through Seurat, but went on to develop the style further.
+A leading theorist on the subject of colour in painting, his experiments with differing ways of applying paint influenced a number of schools of art, notably Fauvism, and Les Nabis, and specifically the work of Henri Matisse (1869-1954) and Andre Derain (1880-1954).
 Signac experimented with various media including oil, watercolour, etchings and lithographs.
-His most recognised paintings include: The Papal Palace, Avignon (1900, Musee d'Orsay) and Port of Marseilles (1905, Metropolitan Museum of Art, New York).
+An important influence on Italian Divisionism, his most recognised contributions to Post-Impressionist painting include: The Papal Palace, Avignon (1900, Musee d'Orsay) and Port of Marseilles (1905, Metropolitan Museum of Art, New York).
 He is one of the great Post-Impressionist painters.

 COLOURS USED IN PAINTING